open-source-labs/Reactime/src/README.md

 ## Brief
 Our mission at Reactime is to maintain and iterate constantly, but never at the expense of future developers.<br />We know how hard it is to quickly get up to speed and onboard in a new codebase.<br />So, here are some helpful pointers to help you hit the ground running. 🏃🏾💨

-<b>With release of Node v18.12.1 (LTS), the script has been updated to 'npm run dev' || 'npm run build' for backwards compatibility.<br/>
+<b>With release of Node v18.12.1 (LTS) on 11/4/22, the script has been updated to 'npm run dev' || 'npm run build' for backwards compatibility.<br/>
 For version Node v16.16.0, please use script 'npm run devlegacy' || 'npm run buildlegacy'</b>

 ## Quick Tips